papinet/papiNet-API/1.2.0/catalogue.md

 }
 ```

-This step is not necessary if the _Supplier_ supports anonymous requests.
+This step is not necessary if the _supplier_ supports anonymous requests.

 ## Scenarios

-* Scenario A - An anonymous _Party_ gets the list of all _products_ on offer, and gets the details of a selected _product_.
+* Scenario A - An anonymous _customer_ gets the list of all _products_ on offer, and gets the details of a selected _product_.

-* Scenario B - An authenticated _Party_ gets the list of all _products_ on offer to that _Party_, and gets the details of a selected _product_.

-* Scenario C - An authenticated _Party_ gets the list of all _catalogues_ on offer to that _Party_, gets the list of all _products_ within a selected _catalogue_, and gets the details of a selected _product_.
+* Scenario B - An authenticated _customer_ gets the list of all _products_ on offer, gets the details of a specific _product_, creates an _article_ based on this specific _product_ and gets the list of all _articles_ it has created.

-* [Out of scope/for later] Scenario D - An authenticated _Publisher_ (once) grants access to an authenticated _Printer_ so it can access _products_ on offer to the _Publisher_.
-The authenticated _Printer_ gets the list of all _products_ on offer to the _Publisher_, and gets the details of a selected _product_.

-> If _catalogues_ exist, they could be accessible to an anonymous _Party_ as well.

 ### Scenario A

-An anonymous _Party_ gets the list of all _products_ on offer, and gets the details of a selected _product_.
+An anonymous _customer_ gets the list of all _products_ on offer, and gets the details of a selected _product_.

 #### Step 1 of Scenario A

-The anonymous _Party_ sends an API request to the _Supplier_ in order to get the list of all _products_ on offer:
+The anonymous _customer_ sends an API request to the _supplier_ in order to get the list of all _products_ on offer:

 ```text
 $ curl --request GET \